Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 This Cobra Kai quote is when Terry Silver realizes his plotline in Karate Kid Part III was pretty over the top and out of control, which is partially the franchise’s way of addressing the criticism of that third movie.

-It’s the perfect send-off for the character and the perfect way to acknowledge its flaws without taking its “canon” status too seriously.
+It’s the perfect send-off for the character and the way to acknowledge its flaws without taking its “canon” status too seriously.
 After all, this whole show is about redemption.

 Speaking of…